stephencranedesign/websocket/README.md

-Attempting a websocket up on aws
+Attempting a websocket up on aws.